 In our unprecedented times, it is more essential than ever for news consumers to have access to a trusted and impartial global news source.
 That’s where the Financial Times comes in.

-As an FT Group subscriber, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
+As an FT Corporate subscriber, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
 FT stories often carry multiple bylines, as reporters collaborate from across countries to ensure all relevant angles of the story are captured.

 Readers in the US turn to the FT over competing publications in particular for its breadth of coverage on the following trending world topics: